Chess-Spyder/pgn4people-poc/README.md

 python -m pip install pgnpeople-poc python3 -m pip install pgnpeople-poc
 ```
-For more information about `pip` and installing Python packages from PyPI, see (a) “[Installing Packages](https://packaging.python.org/en/latest/tutorials/installing-packages),” from the PyPA’s Python Packaging User Guide and (b) sdfsdfsdf, “[Getting Started With `pip`](https://realpython.com/what-is-pip/#getting-started-with-pip),” from Real Python’s “[Using Python's pip to Manage Your Projects' Dependencies](https://realpython.com/what-is-pip/).”
+For more information about `pip` and installing Python packages from PyPI, see (a) “[Installing Packages](https://packaging.python.org/en/latest/tutorials/installing-packages),” from the PyPA’s Python Packaging User Guide and (b) “[Getting Started With `pip`](https://realpython.com/what-is-pip/#getting-started-with-pip),” from Real Python’s “[Using Python's pip to Manage Your Projects' Dependencies](https://realpython.com/what-is-pip/).”

 ## Run __pgn4people__